 The high spatial and temporal variability of B. latro density, size and sex is most likely linked with a complex life cycle associated with reproductive migrations, moulting requirements, availability of resources and potentially behavioral variations associated with environmental conditions at a site (Drew and Hansson 2014).
 From February to May, the overall number of crabs observed is higher than average.
 This rise is largely due to an increase on the number of males.
 During this time, large dominant males favour areas further from shore, presumably of higher quality, while females and smaller males are mostly encountered in near-shore habitats.
 Afterwards, roughly from June to December, the overall number of crabs is lower than average.
 Again, this is largely due to a decrease on the number of males, particularly of large ones, which are potentially undergoing moulting during the drier months of the year as suggested by Fletcher et al. (1991).
 During this period, in stark contrast with the lower male density, female counts increase on the second half of the year both in the coastal and inshore areas, likely opportunistically exploiting the available resources left by dominant males (Drew and Hansson 2014).
-Female densities peak between September to December close to shore which coincides with a period in which males of sexually active sizes are commonly encountered, advocating a breeding migration of female B.lastro (Brown and Fielder 1991).
+Female densities peak between September to December close to shore which coincides with a period in which males of sexually active sizes are commonly encountered, advocating a breeding migration of female B. latro (Brown and Fielder 1991).

 Based on the encounters with ovigerous females the reproductive season on Aldabra occurs with most likelihood between December and March, during the rainy season, though no actual observations of females extruding their eggs have been made.
 This also corresponds with the period of highest peak of female pleonal expansion in November to December, which is believed to be related to gonad development (Fletcher et al. 1991; Sato and Yoseda 2009).
 This period coincides with the reproductive seasons observed in other B. latro populations in the southern hemisphere (Drew et al 2010).
 Moreover, signs of synchrony with the moon cycle were found as ovigerous females were mostly encountered during surveys performed close to new moon.
 This synchrony is likely related to the timing of spawning, nevertheless, it can also be related to timing of egg extrusion (Sato and Yoseda 2009).
 The timing between mating and egg extrusion is unknown.
 As female individuals don't possess a seminal receptacle, it is believed that egg extrusion occurs shortly after mating (Sato and Yoseda 2009; Drew et al. 2010).